-- Consider Best Buy, where employees are encouraged to leverage the firm's TagTrade prediction market to make forecasts, and are offered small gifts as incentives for participation.
+Consider Best Buy, where employees are encouraged to leverage the firm's TagTrade prediction market to make forecasts, and are offered small gifts as incentives for participation.
 The idea behind this incentive program is simple: the "blue shirts" (Best Buy employees) are closest to customers.
 They see traffic patterns and buying cycles, can witness customer reactions first hand, and often have a degree of field insight not available to senior managers at the company's Minneapolis headquarters.
-Harness this collective input and you've got a group brain where, as wisdom of crowds proponents often put it, "the we is greater than - 35.
-The idea that a group of individuals (the crowd), often consisting of untrained amateurs, will collectively have more insight than a single or small group of trained professionals. - 36.
-Polling a diverse crowd and aggregating opinions in order to form a forecast of an eventual outcome.
+Harness this collective input and you've got a group brain where, as wisdom of crowds proponents often put it, "the we is greater than the me."

-the me."
 When Best Buy asked its employees to predict gift card sales, the "crowd's" collective average answer was 99.5 percent accurate; experts paid to make the prediction were off by 5 percent.
 Another experiment predicting holiday sales was off by only 1/10 of 1 percent.
 The experts?
 Off by 7 percent!P. Dvorak, "Best Buy Taps 'Prediction Market," Wall Street Journal, September 16, 2008; and Renée Dye, "The Promise of Prediction Markets: A Roundtable," McKinsey Quarterly (2008): 83-93.